Home > All Recipes > Breakfast > Gluten Free Chocolate Chip Muffins

 Gluten Free Chocolate Chip Muffins

-If you happen to be looking for a traditional breakfast muffin recipe, I do have easy recipes for Chocolate Chip Muffins and Chocolate Cherry Muffins – both are made with regular ol’ all purpose flour and granulated sugar.
+If you happen to be looking for a traditional breakfast muffin recipe, I have easy recipes for Chocolate Chip Small Batch Muffins and Chocolate Cherry Small Batch Muffinsboth are made with regular all-purpose flour and granulated sugar.

 However, these gluten free chocolate chip muffins offer the same great flavor and texture you come to expect with a bakery-style muffin.

-• Dense – Dense usually isn’t a word you want to associate with baking.
-However, in the case of muffins, it is what we are looking for.
-Muffins have a higher ratio of dry ingredients to wet which is what gives a traditional muffin it’s ‘heft’ and breakfast-worthy character.
+• Dense – Muffins have a higher ratio of dry ingredients to wet which is what gives a muffin its ‘heft’ and breakfast-worthy character.

-• Tender and Moist – Being a more dense baked good, these chocolate chip muffins are still be described as tender and moist.
+• Tender and Moist – Being a more sturdy baked good, these chocolate chip muffins are still described as tender and moist.
 All of the ingredients work together to make sure the muffins don’t bake up like little cardboard pucks.

-• Balanced Sweetness – A wonderful characteristic (or two) of coconut sugar is that, 1.) it doesn’t taste like coconut, and 2.) it provides a more subtle sweetness to bakes.
-Therefore, you aren’t left with a cloyingly sweet muffin, but rather perfectly balanced taste and texture.
+• Balanced Sweetness – The wonderful characteristics of coconut sugar are that it doesn’t taste like coconut, and it provides a subtle sweetness to bakes.

 • Lots of Chocolate Chips – You are sure to get a chocolate chip in every bite of these muffins.
 Plus, a few extra added on top don’t hurt!